How to Troubleshoot Data Being Read from Cold Storage in Firebolt

 Introduction

 Warmup strategies in Firebolt are essential for ensuring that data queries are quick and efficient by keeping frequently accessed data in the cache.
 However, sometimes data might still be read from cold storage, leading to slower query performance.
-By the end of this article, you will know how to troubleshoot and resolve issues related to data being read from cold storage despite warmup efforts.
+By the end of this article, you will know how to troubleshoot and resolve issues related to data being read from cold storage.

 TL;DR